Keto Diet: Healthy or Harmful? Depends Who You Ask!

 While you are losing weight on the keto diet, is your liver gaining fat?
 Too much animal protein and fat can contribute to a fatty liver.
 Fatty liver can lead to death.
 My point above, being skinny does not necessarily correlate with health.
 Living without a gallbladder?
 This keto diet plan will make you pretty uncomfortable and maybe even sick.

-Too much animal protein can weaken your bones.
+Too much animal protein can also weaken your bones.
 And, if you have kidney disease, your kidneys could be strained dealing with all that extra protein.
 Got gout, the excess protein will aggravate it.
 So, now ask yourself if the keto diet is healthy or harmful!
 The answer is probably somewhere in between.
 A short term fix, perhaps.
 Long term, I suggest you rethink your options.
 Carbohydrates are healthy and let you eat like a normal person.

 If you ask me, there are healthier, less risky methods to lose weight.
 I enjoy my carbs very much.
 For more great reasons to enjoy your complex carbs, read on!